Bongartz completion via $c$-vectors: Cluster algebras

 \begin{proposition}[\cite{cl2}*{Prposition 3 (i)}] Let $\mathcal A_1$ be a cluster algebra with coefficient semifield $\mathbb P_1$ and $\mathcal A_2$ a cluster algebra with coefficient semifield $\mathbb P_2$.
 Denote by $(\xx_t(k),\yy_t(k), B_t(k))$ the seed of $\Acal_k$ at $t\in\TT_n$, $k= 1,2$.
 If $\Acal_1$ and $\Acal_2$ have the same initial exchange matrix at the rooted vertex $t_0$, then $x_{i;t}(1) =x_{j;t'}(1)$ if and only if $x_{i;t}(2) =x_{j;t'}(2)$, where $t, t'\in\TT_n$ and $i, j\in \{1,2,\cdots, n\}$. \end{proposition}

-\begin{definition}[Exchange graph] The \emph{exchange graph} $\Gamma$ of a cluster algebra $\Acal$ is the graph whose vertices correspond to seeds of $\mathcal A$ up to seed equivalence and whose edges correspond to seed mutations. \end{definition} By Proposition \ref{proindepen}, we know that the exchange graph $\Gamma$ of a cluster algebra $\mathcal A$ is independent of the choice of the coefficient semifield.
+\begin{definition}[Exchange graph] The \emph{exchange graph} $\Gamma$ of a cluster algebra $\Acal$ is the graph whose vertices correspond to the seeds of $\mathcal A$ up to seed equivalence and whose edges correspond to the seed mutations. \end{definition} By Proposition \ref{proindepen} and Theorem \ref{non-labeled-cluster-thm}, we know that the exchange graph $\Gamma$ of a cluster algebra $\mathcal A$ is independent of the choice of the coefficient semifield.
 It only depends on the initial exchange matrix.

 \begin{theorem}[\cite{cl2}*{Theorem 10}] The seeds of a cluster algebra $\Acal$ whose clusters contain particular cluster variables form a connected subgraph of the exchange graph of $\Acal$. \end{theorem}